Question: How much progress have you made on your business this year?

-Specifically, by what percentile are you growing (or missing the mark)?
+Specifically, by exactly what percentile are you growing (or missing the mark)?

 Well, are you measuring your progress against a predetermined standard, such as your own personal goals?